 CHRISTIANSTED – The federal program that provides emergency prescription assistance for uninsured disaster survivors has been extended through May 15 at the territory’s request.
 Virgin Islanders who have no prescription insurance coverage and lost medicine or medical supplies due to hurricanes Irma and Maria may be eligible for a free 30-day

 DPNR BEACH ADVISORY: Two Beaches in St. Croix and Two Beaches In St. Thomas Fail Water Quality Testing

-CHRISTIANSTED — Five beaches in the territory failed water quality testing and should be avoided by swimmers and fishermen, according to the latest Department of Planning and Natural Resources (DPNR) Beach Advisory.
-DPNR said that four beaches on St. Thomas and one beach on St. Croix are not considered safe to
+CHARLOTTE AMALIE — Four beaches in the territory failed water quality testing and should be avoided by swimmers and fishermen, according to the latest Department of Planning and Natural Resources (DPNR) Beach Advisory.
+DPNR said that two beaches in St. Thomas and one in St. Croix are considered unsafe to swim

-CHRISTIANSTED — Three beaches in the territory failed water quality testing and should be avoided by swimmers and fishermen, according to the latest Department of Planning and Natural Resources (DPNR) Beach Advisory.
-DPNR said on that Lindbergh Bay, Water Bay and Bolongo Bay beaches on St. Thomas are not considered safe
+CHARLOTTE AMALIE — One beach in the territory failed water quality testing and should be avoided by swimmers and fishermen, according to the latest Department of Planning and Natural Resources (DPNR) Beach Advisory.
+DPNR said that the water near Coki Point beach in St. Thomas is not safe to swim or